- University >

 greeting

-prof Dr. Katja Specht, Vice President Technische Hochschule Mittelhessen -
+Prof. Dr. Katja Specht, Vice President Technische Hochschule Mittelhessen -

 The role of the financial industry in the process of sustainable transformation